 Modernism and Postmodernism are at an impasse.
-This was the conclusion of yesterday’s essay.
+This was the conclusion of the first part of this essay.
 Without its argument, though, you are unlikely to agree.
 Most people aware of this debate—whether in the hallways of academia, the online magazines, or the corridors of power—are partisans of one side or the other.
 For them, there is no impasse, only a conflict between the reasonable and the foolish, the duped and the woke.
 Most readers of this site favor modernism, and there are many reasons to do so.
-Yesterday’s essay catalogued the main ones, especially universal rights and empirical science.
+The first part of this essay catalogued the main ones, especially universal rights and empirical science.
 But it also presented some scientific reasoning about reason, showing the limits of the modernist approach, including science itself.

-Yesterday’s essay began with Michael Aaron’s division of our culture wars into three camps: postmodernists, modernists, and traditionalists.
+“The Impasse” began with Michael Aaron’s division of our culture wars into three camps: postmodernists, modernists, and traditionalists.
 After quickly knocking down a straw-man of traditionalism, Aaron reproduced the critiques of postmodern political excesses that are familiar to every reader of this site.
 Modernism was the winner by default.
 What he failed to consider, and in this failure he is not alone, are two points that need to be absorbed by champions of universal rights and empirical science.
 First, while postmodernism fails as a positive politics, it is still powerful as a critique of the blindspots of modernism.
-That was part of yesterday’s argument.
+That was part of the argument of “The Impasse.”
 And second, that there is more wisdom in “premodernism,” especially the philosophies of Greek antiquity, than is dreamt of in most accounts of our present crisis.
-This is the argument of today’s essay.
+This is the argument of the essay’s second part.

-This something else, this new philosophy, must be able to surpass the limits of science drawn yesterday, which were simply redrawn on the lines charted by skeptical philosophers since antiquity.
+This something else, this new philosophy, must be able to surpass the limits of science drawn in “The Impasse,” limits which were simply redrawn on the lines charted by skeptical philosophers since antiquity.
 It must do more than describe reality in terms without value, as if the world were nothing but meaningless collisions between lifeless matter; otherwise it cannot help us in this or any other crisis.
 For however accurately such a philosophy describes a valueless world, it will never be able to prescribe what we should do within it.
 This philosophy must, in other words, present a world suffused with value.
 Finally, if we are to know anything about this world, our new philosophy must allow knowledge of it to be possible.
-In the terms presented yesterday, it must close the gap between knower and known, a gap that afflicts every method which relies ultimately on the senses.
+In the terms presented in “The Impasse,” it must close the gap between knower and known, a gap that afflicts every method which relies ultimately on the senses.